Chris Martin: Net worth, earnings from Coldplay and how he spends it

 The Times reported in May 2023 that the biggest source of money for Martin (and each member, as can be concluded) is music, which is obvious since Coldplay has been on a record-breaking spree with their electrifying live shows.
 The report notes that the packed stadiums at their concerts have been “enormously lucrative.”

-“They grossed USD 104 million (INR 852 crore approx.) playing 20 shows to 1.1 million fans in North America, and research suggests an annual gross of USD 330 million (INR 2,704 crore approx.),” says The Times.
+“They grossed USD 104 million playing 20 shows to 1.1 million fans in North America, and research suggests an annual gross of USD 330 million,” says The Times.

 It also notes that in May, online concert ticket booking platform Ticketmaster saw a rush of 300,000 Coldplay fans who wanted to book tickets for the Music of the Spheres concert in Perth, Australia.